laanwj/bitcoin-submittx/README.md

    recv msg_reject(messsage=tx, ccode=@, reason=non-final)
 ```
 - Tor stream isolation (like `-proxyrandomize` in Bitcoin Core)
-- Load node lists / transactions from file
 - Multi-hop proxies, different proxy types?
-- Feature to handle incoming connections: can be handy when submitting transactions to nodes that are not listening
+- Feature to handle incoming connections: can be handy when submitting transactions to nodes that are not listening for
+  e.g. testing

 Dependencies
 --------------